scarletbright/avalanche-docs/docs/v1.0/en/references/avm-transaction-serialization.md

 ## Transferable Output

-Transferable outputs wrap a transfer output with an asset ID.
+Transferable outputs wrap an output with an asset ID.

 ### What Transferable Output Contains

 A transferable output contains an `AssetID` and an `Output`.

 - **`AssetID`** is a 32-byte array that defines which asset this output references.
-- **`Output`** is a transferable output object.
+- **`Output`** is an output, as defined above.
+For example, this can be a SECP256K1 transfer output.

 ### Gantt Transferable Output Specification